htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 The most important expression to the *condor_startd* is the ``START`` :index:`START` expression.
 This expression describes the conditions that must be met for a machine or slot to run a job.
-This expression can reference attributes in the machine’s ClassAd (such as ``KeyboardIdle`` and ``LoadAvg``) and attributes in a job ClassAd (such as ``Owner``, ``Imagesize``, and ``Cmd``, the name of the executable the job will run).
+This expression can reference attributes in the machine's ClassAd (such as ``KeyboardIdle`` and ``LoadAvg``) and attributes in a job ClassAd (such as ``Owner``, ``Imagesize``, and ``Cmd``, the name of the executable the job will run).
 The value of the ``START`` expression plays a crucial